It’s Time For Actual American Foods On The 4th Of July

 With the Fourth Of July upon us, backyard grills will be firing up from sea to shining sea.
 While American Independence from British overlords is the crux of the holiday, it’s the backyard BBQs, smokey meats, and ice cold beers that are the core of everyone’s day off (plus blowing sh*t up, obvi).

 What’s always felt odd to us is that the most American of American holidays doesn’t really celebrate actual indigenous American foods.
 That needs to change.
 Sure, we all love a great hamburger and our devotion to hot dogs is unparalleled.
-But, let’s face it, those are both German foods.
+But let’s face it, those are both German foods.
 Hell, the second busiest day for ordering pizza in America is the 4th.
-And, as much as we love pizza around here too, it’s still about as Italian as you can get.
+And as much as we love pizza around here, it’s about as Italian as you can get.

-So this year, how about celebrating America (the place) with food that’s actually from here.
+This year, how about celebrating America (the place) with food that’s actually from here.
 We’ve compiled a short list of some great foods that are as varied and multicultural as America itself.
 These are the foods that are American in the geographical sense — and were the cornerstones of the indigenous foodways for millennia.

-Note: While this holiday isn’t exactly a fun for any Indigenous American (no matter what side of the border they’re stuck on), maybe through our food we can find some common ground.
+While this holiday isn’t exactly a fun for any Indigenous American (no matter what side of the border they’re stuck on), maybe through our food we can find some common ground.

-Spend the morning of the Rama learning to cook over a beachside campfire, enjoying delicious food and drink!
-There are a few spots left in the Iron, Fire & Brine campfire cooking class by @tournantpdx with @hayforkwineco, link in profile!
-Photos by @evakosmasflores #hamahamaoysterrama #oysterrama2018

 BISON MEAT